-- Firstly, enter the account name that you want to place the new property under.
+- Firstly, enter the account namepick a time zone that you want to place the new property under.

 - Next, enter the name of the website that you want to track.
 The website URL is perhaps the most important step in this.
 Getting this part wrong invalidates the whole process.
 You will also need to pick a category for your site based on the ones that they have.
 This helps gauge expectations and activities for targeted market and traffic.

-- Lastly, pick a time zone for your reporting.
+- Lastly, pick a time zone Your tracking ID is unique to each propertyfor your reporting.